 Chinatown in its simple memories.

 If we approach Chinatown like a consumer, we miss the treasures expressed in poems like this one.
-But the way Chinatown was designed WAS to bring in the “consumers”; it was the only way Chinatown could stay in its current location after the neighborhood-flattening 1906 earthquake, a time when Chinese were hated in America.
+But the way Chinatown was designed WAS to bring in the “consumers”; it was the only way Chinatown could stay in its current location after the neighborhood-flattening 1906 earthquake and fire, a time when Chinese were hated in America.
 I give tours to trace this storyline, through its tumultuous beginnings, to where it is today.
-Also, the tour traces as aspect of its story that is scarcely touched by any other tour.
+Also, the tour traces an aspect of its story that is scarcely touched by any other tour.
 And this is the story of redemption, snapshots of tremendous beauty within Chinatown’s residences, how this “ghetto” reflects God’s beauty among its brokenness, of how the people of Chinatown can be loved, and a picture of transformation of how today, people’s hearts are touched and changed because of these real stories.

 Threats to Chinatown’s story in God’s Kingdom: Chinese “face” and pragmatism